-The backdrop of spontaneous generation, and the effects of World War I on our modern conceptualization of the Creature, give contour to our understanding of illustrations of Frankenstein.
-Through centuries of reinterpretation, the public consciousness of the first sci-fi novel has adapted as new theories have presented themselves, showing the remarkable resilience, endurance, and malleability of such an iconic story.
-But, to truly appreciate what Shelly had done, we must contextualize her work within the burgeoning science she based her novel off.
-The creation of the Creature was not feverishly dreamed up from ghoulish fantasies, but the result of an imagination that synthesized contemporary understanding of life and creation into, “What if?”
+This backdrop of early 19th century science is vital not only to understanding how “Frankenstein” functions as science fiction, but also to how it has endured in popular culture.
+Through centuries of reinterpretation, the public perception of the Monster has adapted as new theories have presented themselves, showing the remarkable resilience, endurance, and malleability of such an iconic story.
+Modern portmanteaus like “Frankenfood” exemplify the adaptability of Shelley’s creation to reflect our modern anxieties around burgeoning technology But, to truly appreciate what Shelly had done, we must contextualize her work within the burgeoning science she based her novel off.
+The creation of the Monster was not feverishly dreamed up from ghoulish fantasies, but the result of an imagination that synthesized contemporary understanding of life and creation.
 That same keen curiosity and creative flexibility continue to reappear again and again in reinterpretations of Frankenstein.
 Hence, even as the appearance of the Creature changes, the essence of Shelley’s vision stays true.

 Diedrich, Lisa.
 “Being-becoming-monster: Mirrors and Mirroring in Graphic Frankenstein Narratives.”
 Literature and Medicine, vol. 36 no. 2, 2018, pp. 388-411.
 Project MUSE, doi:10.1353/lm.2018.0020

 Johnson, Jeffrey Allan.
 “Dr. Frankenstein, I Presume?
 Revising the Popular Image of Frankenstein.”
 Literature and Medicine, vol. 36 no. 2, 2018, pp. 287-311.
 Project MUSE, doi:10.1353/lm.2018.0015